CrConstantin/blog/_posts/2016-05-29-full-disclosure-and-ascension-p1.md

 The scientists who ran the new study gathered data from previous experiments on the rate at which visual information is processed in 34 vertebrates, including lizards, birds, fish and mammals....

-**Dogs can take in visual information at least 25 percent faster than humans**—just enough to make a television show look like a series of flickering images.
+**Dogs can take in visual information at least 25 percent faster than humans** - just enough to make a television show look like a series of flickering images.

-**A CHART OF DIFFERENT TIME PERCEPTION SPEEDS**
+### **A CHART OF DIFFERENT TIME PERCEPTION SPEEDS**

 It is interesting to reflect on the idea that dogs are not going to enjoy TV as much as we do, because it doesn't look "real" to them.